How to propagate herbs and other perennial plants

 HOW TO PROPAGATE PERENNIAL HERBS BY ROOTING EXISTING PLANTS:

 The parent plant continues to provide nourishment for the section, but the soil around it encourages it to make roots.
 Once the section starts to make new growth and resists being (gently) tugged, assume it’s made roots.
 At that point, cut the section off just before the buried portion, carefully dig the section up and admire your new plant!

-What’s great about this type of rooting is that the parent plant does most of the work in nourishing the section and you can do this at any point in the growing season.
+What’s great about layering is that the parent plant does most of the work in nourishing the section.
+That means you can do this at any point in the growing season.
 The buried section doesn’t need special care or extra watering.
 If you aren’t ready to remove and transplant the new plant, you can even leave it on the parent plant over the winter.

 The biggest drawback to using layering for propagation is that you have to work with a section of plant that is low to the ground or otherwise easy to force (gently) into contact with soil.
 There’s also a limit to how many pieces you can try to root at a time, since space usually ends up being a concern.
 This method can also take longer.
 But if you’ve got time and a little extra room around your parent plant, this is a great way to start new plants.
 Layering is a great way to turn existing plants into a dense hedge.